shelost/Gallery/src/posts/palace.md

 ## The Signs

+> Eventually, everyone will be in the Creator Economy. - Naval

 We already have a few early signs into how — namely, with streaming platforms.

 Whereas film studios and record labels used to sell the rights to movies & songs via a licensing agreement (e.g. Marvel sold the film rights to its most famous characters for around $50M), the rise of streaming platforms has slowly set a new standard when it comes to artist compensation.